The Saint Philip School Early Learners Program is comprised of 3 areas of educational development.

 - Kindergarten (starting at age 5)

 Little Cardinals at Saint Philip School is a nurturing and structured environment for our three year old students to begin their school experience.
 Students have the opportunity to explore a variety of teacher and self-guided activities in the areas of math, science, literacy, writing, and art.
 Our curriculum is play focused and standards based to engage our youngest learners, to ensure development and growth in the areas of social/emotional skills, language, and fine motor skills.
 Students will also further develop their independent skills to ensure a smooth transition into Pre-Kindergarten.
-Little Cardinals also includes an introduction to Spanish, Physical Education, and Library.
+Little Cardinals also includes an introduction to Spanish, Physical Education, Music, Art, and Library.
 Little Cardinals is a half or full day program for two, three, or five days per week.

 Pre‐Kindergarten at Saint Philip School is a place to help children transition smoothly from a home, daycare, or half day preschool setting to a full day school setting as they prepare for Kindergarten.